acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 {{% /schema-field %}}

 {{% schema-field field="description" type="string" optional="false" %}}
-This is a short one-or-two sentence description of the artifact that should provide context and explain its significance to the asexual community (i.e. why it's in the archive).
+This is a short, one sentence description of the artifact that should provide context and explain its significance to the asexual community (i.e. why it's in the archive).
 This is the description that will appear below each artifact title in the list of artifacts.
+This description should complete the sentence "This artifact is..."
 {{% /schema-field %}}

 {{% schema-field field="longDescription" type="string" optional="true" %}}